 Update: after ordering the above mentioned receiver / probe bundle I found the receivers on their own for just $70.
-Not sure how many they have and the site is damn slow.
+The site is damn slow.
 I ordered yet another one at that price so I should be good and well covered.
-I'll update with details good or bad about this vendor.
-Note the only sensor they had was the contact one which was a bit more than Amazon's current price so get the sensors elsewhere.
+But they just cancelled the order.

 Dakota Alert DCMT-2500 Transmitter 2500' (Green)